dgaydukov/cert-aws/sa/files/sa.md

 Don't confuse (see `sa/cloudformation/cf/wait-condition.yml`):
 * WaitCondition (`AWS::CloudFormation::WaitCondition`) - resource wait for some external resource (created outside current CF) to finish and only then mark resource status as complete.
 CF waits until WaitCondition get required number of signals or timeout is over.
 You use `DependsOn` attr to specify that wait condition created after some resource, and another recourse depends on wait condition.
-`AWS::CloudFormation::WaitConditionHandle` - has no props, but return pre-signed url.
+`AWS::CloudFormation::WaitConditionHandle` - has no props, but return presigned url.
 You use this url (send HTTP request to it) to notify your handle that outside resource is created.
 You can also use `signal-resource` cli to complete condition.
 In this case you don't even need WaitConditionHandle.
 * CreationPolicy (only applied to AutoScalingGroup/Instance/WaitCondition) - resource waits for signal from `cfn-signal` utility that installed on ec2.
 Use it in case you want CF to mark resource creation complete only after some script would finish execution in `userdata`.
 You add it to one of three above resource, and then use `/opt/aws/bin/cfn-signal -e $? --stack ${AWS::StackName} --resource Instance --region ${AWS::Region}` to signal that CF can complete with resource creation